Village and Corridor Planning: Fernwood, North Park and Hillside-Quadra

 • Why is Oak bay and other affluent areas not doing there part to house the low income why is it dis-proportionally placed in Quadra village area ,thus our high crime rate in area, why is the city not dealing with this very unfair and we have been given false promises of sharing and spreading of the low income housing and homeless problem.

-Russ asked over 3 years ago
+Russ asked almost 4 years ago

 Thank you for your question.
 Housing affordability is one of the most significant challenges facing the City of Victoria and the Capital region as a whole today.
 Addressing the housing crisis requires all levels of government and community partners to work together.
 The goal of the City’s housing strategy is to encourage new and preserve existing affordable housing and community services within all neighbourhoods.
 You can learn more about the many actions underway on the City’s housing webpage